The Great Northern Railway Trail

 Cullingworth viaduct

-The Great Northern Railway Trail is a recently developed cycle path and public bridleway which follows a section of the route of the (now disused) railway line which used to run from Queensbury through the villages of Clayton, Thornton, Denholme, and Cullingworth en route to the Worth Valley and meeting the main line near Keighley.
+The Great Northern Railway Trail is a recently developed cycle path and public bridleway which follows sections of the route of the (now dismantled) Great Northern Railway line which was built in the 1880s and used to run from Queensbury through the villages of Clayton, Thornton, Denholme, Harecroft and Cullingworth en route to the Worth Valley and meeting the main line near Keighley.

-At present only the section around Cullingworth (which crosses no less than two scenic viaducts) is open as a right of way, but it is understood that there are plans to develop more of the original route for the benefit of walkers, cyclists and horse riders alike.
+At present the section between Harecroft and Cullingworth (which crosses no less than two impressive viaducts at Hewenden and at Cullingworth itself) is open as a right of way, as is the (as yet unconnected) section across Thornton Viaduct which leads up past Clayton and terminates at the site of the old station below Queensbury, but it is understood that there are plans to develop more of the original route to connect and extend these separate sections for the benefit of walkers, cyclists and horse riders in the area.

 Other Great Northern Railway Trail websites